Moscow: Railway

 The terminals are located close to the city center, along with the metro ringline 5 or close to it, and connect to a metro line to the centre of town.
 Each station handles trains from different parts of Europe and Asia.
 There are many smaller railway stations in Moscow.
 As train tickets are cheap, they are the preferred mode of travel for Russians, especially when departing to Saint Petersburg, Russia's second-largest city.
 Moscow is the western terminus of the Trans-Siberian Railway, which traverses nearly 9300 km of Russian territory to Vladivostok on the Pacific coast.

 Suburbs and satellite cities are connected by commuter elektrichka (electric rail) network.
 Elektrichkas depart from each of these terminals to the nearby (up to 140 km) large railway stations.

-During the 2010s, the Little Ring of the Moscow Railway was converted to be used for frequent passenger service; it is fully integrated with Moscow Metro; the passenger service started on September 10, 2016.
+During the 2010s, the Little Ring of the Moscow Railway was converted to be used for frequent passenger service; it is fully integrated with Moscow Metro; the passenger service started on 10 September 2016.
 A connecting railway line on the North side of the town connects Belorussky terminal with other railway lines.
 This is used by some suburban trains.

 Moscow Central Circle

 The Moskovskaya Okruzhnaya Zheleznaya Doroga formed a ring around the now-downtown Moscow since 1903, but only served as a non-electrified, fueled locomotive-only railway prior to reconstruction into MCC in 2010's.

 The Moscow Central Circle is a 54 km urban-metro railway orbital line that encircles historical Moscow.
 It was built alongside Little Ring of the Moscow Railway, taking some of its tracks into itself as well.
-M.C.C. was opened for passenger use on September 10, 2016.
-MOZD is integrated as "Line 14 of Moscow Metro", and, while using railway-sized trains, can be perceived as "S-train-design circle line".
+M.C.C. was opened for passenger use on 10 September 2016.